 EMA CPC date spans for kidney transplant

-In cases where the kidney is acquired from a living donor, the charges are to be billed under the EMA recipient’s identification number.
+In cases where the kidney is acquired from a living donor, the charges are billed under the EMA recipient’s identification number.
 These charges include:

-The physician is required to submit the Medical Prior Authorization (PA) for Pre-Kidney Transplant Evaluation and the Inpatient Hospital Authorization (IHA) forms for the kidney transplant to KEPRO, the authorization medical review agent.
+The physician is required to submit the MHCP Authorization Form (DHS-4695-ENG) (PDF) for Pre-Kidney Transplant Evaluation and the Inpatient Hospital Authorization (IHA) forms for the kidney transplant to KEPRO, the authorization medical review agent.

 The transplant facility may request documentation of the PA approval from the physician's office or by calling the MHCP Provider Call Center at 651-431-2700 or 800-366-5411.

-When submitting the initial EMA CPC, the provider is required to include the following:
+When submitting the initial EMA CPC request, the provider is required to include the following:

 When submitting the PA for the pre-kidney transplant evaluation, the physician must include the following:

-Note: This PA will remain in a non-approved status until a transplant occurs.
+Note: This PA remains in a non-approved status until a transplant occurs.

 When submitting the request for inpatient hospital authorization (IHA) for kidney transplant, the provider must include the following information:

-Note: This prior authorization in a non-approved status until the transplant occurs.
+Note: This PA remains in a non-approved status until the transplant occurs.

-Following completion of the kidney transplant, both the pre-kidney transplant PA and the kidney transplant PA will be approved.
+Following completion of the kidney transplant, the medical review agent will approve both the pre-kidney transplant PA and the IHA for kidney transplant PA.

-If the intent is to perform the kidney transplant in an out-of-state facility, this must be noted on both the pre-kidney transplant evaluation PA and kidney transplant PA.
-Both PAs must be submitted prior to care being rendered.
-Please refer to the instructions in the MHCP Authorization policy for out-of-state services.
+If the intent is to perform the kidney transplant in an out-of-state facility, the provider must note this on both the pre-kidney transplant evaluation PA and the IHA for kidney transplant PA.
+The provider must submit both PAs before care is rendered.
+Please refer to the instructions in the MHCP authorization policy for out-of-state services.

-If the donor kidney is harvested at a location outside of Minnesota or its local trade area by an out-of-state provider, a medical prior authorization must be obtained prior to the services being provided.
+If an out-of-state provider harvests the donor kidney at a location outside of Minnesota or its local trade area, the provider must obtain medical prior authorization before the services are provided.

 If a living donor travels from another state to Minnesota for the procurement, MHCP cannot pay for travel expenses of the living donor as these expenses are not allowable costs.

-If the requested care requires prior authorization under Medicaid, prior authorization is required in addition to the EMA CPC approval.
+If the requested care requires prior authorization for other services (such as transportation) under Medical Assistance, that prior authorization is required in addition to the EMA CPC approval.

 When the recipient is not approved for transplant

-If, following an evaluation for a kidney transplant, the transplant center indicates that the patient has not been selected to move forward with a kidney transplant, the patient may:
+If, following an evaluation for a kidney transplant, the transplant center indicates that the patient has not been selected to move forward with a kidney transplant:

-If the patient is approved and listed for transplant at the second transplant center, the kidney transplant pre-evaluation PA will be approved and the claims will be paid once the transplant occurs.
+If the patient is approved and listed for transplant at the second transplant center, the kidney transplant pre-evaluation PA is approved and the claims are paid once the transplant occurs.

-If the patient does not pursue transplant at another Minnesota kidney transplant center, the PA for the pre-kidney transplant evaluation will be denied.
+If the patient does not pursue transplant at another Minnesota kidney transplant center, the PA for the pre-kidney transplant evaluation is denied.

-If the patient is listed for a kidney transplant and is deceased prior to that kidney transplant occurring, the pre-kidney transplant evaluation will be denied.
+If the patient is listed for a kidney transplant and is deceased prior to that kidney transplant occurring, the pre-kidney transplant evaluation is denied.

 When the recipient decides to not receive kidney transplant

-If the patient is approved for transplant and the organ to transplant is received but not transplanted due to the organ recipient deciding not to move forward, the pre-kidney transplant evaluation PA and transplant PA will be denied.
+If the patient is approved for transplant and the organ to transplant is received but not transplanted due to the organ recipient deciding not to move forward, the pre-kidney transplant evaluation PA and transplant PA is denied.